 Five citizen members shall be appointed by the Governor and confirmed by the Senate.

 - One of the citizen members shall be a student.
-Citizen members shall have full authority to act prior to Senate confirmation.

 - Four members of the Council shall represent education sectors and shall be selected by their respective organizations.
 Senate confirmation is not required for sector members.
+The four members include:

 - A representative of the state’s two-year system selected by the State Board for Community & Technical Colleges.